On products of K-moduli spaces: Explicit Examples

 \begin{remark} If, instead of $\pr^1$, we considered $X= \pr^n$, and the $n+1$-dimensional Fano variety $X\times Y_d$, the above result would be extended accordingly, since $\M^K_X\cong M^K_X\cong \{\mathrm{pt}\}$.
 In fact, this is true for any choice of Fano variety $Y\not\cong \pr^n$. \end{remark}

-\begin{remark} The results of Theorem \ref{main_thm} and Propositions \ref{distinct irreducible components} and \ref{non-distinct irred components} which are applied to explicitly describe the K-moduli spaces of Fano threefolds of high Picard rank as in Proposition \ref{fano_threefolds_ex}, can also be used to provide explicit descriptions of K-moduli of various Fano varieties.
+\begin{remark} The result of Theorem \ref{main_thm} which is applied to explicitly describe the K-moduli spaces of Fano threefolds of high Picard rank as in Proposition \ref{fano_threefolds_ex}, can also be used to provide explicit descriptions of K-moduli of various Fano varieties.
 We choose to present only the above here, since the study of explicit K-moduli of Fano threefolds is a popular topic in recent research \cite{liu-xu, liu2020kstability, spotti_sun_2017, pap22, abban2023onedimensional}. \end{remark}